 Report the theft to the police

-Call or visit your local police station and give them as much information as you can.
-(Call 101 if you live in London – you’ll be able to report the theft to the Metropolitan Police Service).
+Call or visit your local police station and give them as much information as possible.
+(Call 101 if you live in London – you can report the theft to the Metropolitan Police Service).
 Be sure to ask for your CAD (Computer Aided Despatch) or CRIS (Crime Reference Information System) number so you can track your case’s progress.
 You may need this number if you make an insurance claim.

 If your bike is stolen from the train or tube, call the British Transport Police instead.